mgoadric/cardstock/docs/index.rst

 such as fairness, decisiveness, drama, or clarity, and generate transcripts of each simulation for further study.

-There are currently 30 games coded in RECYCLE, from genres such as press-your-luck, fishing, adding, matching, draw-and-discard, and trick-taking games.
+There are currently 55 games coded in RECYCLE, from genres such as push-your-luck, fishing, adding, matching, draw-and-discard, and trick-taking games.

 ..
 Attention:: We are currently in the process of abstracting and refactoring CardStock to allow